DB: Legislative framework for commercial superfunds

 DB: Legislation to help address issues arising from the Court of Appeal's decision in the Virgin Media case

-In September 2025, the Public Bill Committee approved the addition to the Pension Schemes Bill of new clauses intended to help to address issues arising from the Court of Appeal's decision in Virgin Media Ltd v NTL Pension Trustees II Limited & Ors.
-These clauses were amended at House of Commons Report stage, in December 2025.
+In September 2025, the Public Bill Committee approved the addition to the Pension Schemes Bill of new provisions intended to help to address issues arising from the Court of Appeal's decision in Virgin Media Ltd v NTL Pension Trustees II Limited & Ors.
+These provisions were amended at House of Commons Report stage, in December 2025.
 A further amendment was proposed at House of Lords Committee stage (early 2026), but withdrawn.

 - Why this is important